rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-24-3550668f47482bfc-update-on-additional-margin-in-all-variants-of-gold-and-silver.md

 source: bse
 stocks: []
 tags:
-- commodity-derivatives
+- derivatives
 - gold
-- silver
+- iccl
 - margins
 - risk-management
-- tender-period
+- silver
-- iccl
+- tender-offer
 title: Update on Additional Margin in All Variants of Gold and Silver
 ---